Norfolk Southern Corporation: Please contact the Portnoy Law Firm to recover your losses; May 15, 2023 deadline

-LOS ANGELES, April 14, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Norfolk Southern Corporation (“Norfolk Southern” or “the Company”) (NYSE: NSC) investors that a lawsuit filed on behalf of investors that purchased Fate securities (NYSE: NSC) between October 28, 2020 and March 3, 2023 (the “Class Period”).
+LOS ANGELES, April 14, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Norfolk Southern Corporation ("Norfolk Southern" or "the Company") NSC investors that a lawsuit filed on behalf of investors that purchased Fate securities NSC between October 28, 2020 and March 3, 2023 (the "Class Period").

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.